andremchang/andremchang.github.io/README.md

-Site made with ❤︎
+Site is made with 🧡.
-Handcrafted by human not by AI
+Crafted by human not by AI.
+Text and images by Homo sapiens.